canonical/pebble/docs/reference/api.md

 For more information, see the [Go client documentation](https://pkg.go.dev/github.com/canonical/pebble/client).

-## Using the Python client
+### Python client

-The Ops library for writing and testing Juju charms includes a [Python client for the Pebble API](https://ops.readthedocs.io/en/latest/reference/pebble.html).
-You can use the Python client to access Pebble API endpoints over the Unix socket.
+The Ops library for writing and testing Juju charms includes a [Python client for Pebble API](https://ops.readthedocs.io/en/latest/reference/pebble.html).
+You can use the Python client to access the API endpoints over the Unix socket.
 For example:

 ```python
 import ops